Hot Streets (TV series)

 Hot Streets is an American adult animated television series that was created by Brian Wysol.
 The series surrounds the supernatural investigations of FBI agent Mark Branski, who works with his partner Donald French, Branski's niece Jen, and her cowardly talking dog, Chubbie Webbers.
-It is produced by Stoopid Buddy Stoodios, Williams Street, and Justin Roiland's Solo Vanity Card Productions!.
-The series premiered on January 14, 2018.
+The series was produced by Stoopid Buddy Stoodios in association with Williams Street and Justin Roiland's Solo Vanity Card Productions!.
+The series pilot aired on December 4, 2016, and officially premiered on January 14, 2018.
 It was renewed for a second season on May 7, 2018, which premiered on February 24, 2019.

 On May 16, 2019, Adult Swim canceled the series after two seasons.

 Plot

 Mark Branski (J.D.
 Ryznar) is an FBI agent along with his partner Donald French (Scott Chernoff).
 The two collaborate with Branski's niece Jen (Chelsea Kane) and her cowardly talking dog, Chubbie Webbers (Justin Roiland), to investigate paranormal phenomena.
 A recurring theme of the show is how they mostly go up against nasty, nasty monsters and wacky forces of evil, yet sometimes kill good-intentioned "adversaries" without a second thought, often based on just following orders, heated emotions or the Bible.